Cao Cao's invasion of Xu Province: The second invasion

 In the spring of 194, Cao Cao's army returned to Xu Province, and Tao Qian begged aid from Tian Kai in the nearby Qing Province (青州).
 Tian Kai sent Tao Qian a force of some thousand men commanded by Liu Bei.
 Tao Qian, seeking to open a southern front against Cao Cao, appointed Liu Bei as the Inspector of Yu Province, and transferred 4,000 soldiers into his service.
 Along with Tao Qian's officer Cao Bao, Liu Bei encamped east of Tan (郯).

 Cao Cao's army plundered Langya and Donghai (東海; near present-day Tancheng, Shandong), destroying all in its path.
 Returning west, Cao Cao engaged and defeated Tao Qian's forces led by Liu Bei.
 According to one source, Cao Cao conquered the nearby city of Xiangben (襄賁) after this.

 Xu Province was only granted reprieve when Zhang Miao betrayed Cao Cao and invited Lü Bu to take over Cao Cao's home base in Yan Province (兗州).
 Cao Cao broke off his vengeance against Tao Qian and turned his army back to attack Lü Bu.

 Aftermath

-Liu Bei characterisctically shifted his alliance from Tian Kai towards Tao Qian and he remained in Xu Province after Cao Cao left.
+Liu Bei characteristically shifted his alliance from Tian Kai towards Tao Qian and he remained in Xu Province after Cao Cao left.
 When Tao Qian died of illness later in 194, his sons Tao Shang (陶商) and Tao Ying (陶應) were passed over for governorship by the local elite in favour of Liu Bei.
 Thus Liu Bei gained his first territory as a result of Cao Cao's campaign.